 Breast Pathology Fellowship

-The Breast Pathology fellowship based at the Department of Anatomic Pathology, H. Lee Moffitt Cancer Center (MCC) is a one-year fellowship designed to provide extensive exposure to diagnostic, prognostic and theranostic breast pathology as well as multidisciplinary management of breast disease.
+The ACGME accredited Breast Pathology fellowship based at the Department of Anatomic Pathology, Moffitt Cancer Center (MCC) is a one-year fellowship designed to provide extensive exposure to diagnostic, prognostic and theranostic breast pathology as well as multidisciplinary management of breast disease.
 This fellowship is an opportunity to enhance the diagnostic and clinical correlative skills and competency of the fellow to be able to pursue a successful career in the academic, community hospital and private practice settings.
-The fellow will participate in intraoperative gross examinations of breast specimens, intraoperative evaluation of sentinel lymph nodes, sign out of breast cases, and breast multidisciplinary tumor board.
+The fellow will participate in intraoperative gross examinations of breast specimens, intraoperative evaluation of sentinel lymph nodes, sign-out of breast cases, and breast multidisciplinary tumor board.
 The fellow will actively participate in teaching pathology residents, surgical oncology fellows and visiting international physicians.
-The variety of breast cases seen at The Moffitt Cancer Center includes not only malignant conditions but also a wide spectrum of benign, high risk and premalignant diseases which makes a this fellowship an unique opportunity for pathologist interested in pursuing extensive training in breast pathology.
+The variety of breast cases seen at Moffitt Cancer Center includes not only malignant conditions but also a wide spectrum of benign, high risk and premalignant diseases which makes this fellowship a unique opportunity for pathologists interested in pursuing extensive training in breast pathology.
 In addition, the integration of the Pathology Fellow with the Breast Tumor Program is also a peculiarity of this fellowship that makes it very competitive.
 The fellow will have 4 weeks of clinical rotations through the breast medical oncology and radiation oncology clinics as well as surgical oncology including OR observership.
-The fellowship also includes rotations in the CLIA certified Molecular Diagnostics Laboratory and tissue core.
+The fellowship also includes rotations in the CLIA-certified Molecular Diagnostics Laboratory and tissue core.